HaveTimeDrinkTea/W05_password_generator/README.md

 The JScript will produce the output to the HTML as part of the starter code provided.
 I've grouped repeatedly called Jscript codes into modular functions where possible.

-In addition to that, I have created another Javascript that displays the password generating parameters (default or user input) to to the index.html.
+In addition to that, I have created another Jscript that displays the password generating parameters (default or user input) to the index.html.
 I have also styled the webpage and included a copy button to copy the generated password to the clipboard.